fossasia/eventyay-tickets/eventyay-ticket-video/README.rst

 3. Activate the virtual environment you use for pretix development.

-4. Execute ``python setup.py develop`` within this directory to register this application with pretix's plugin registry.
+4. Execute ``pip install -e .`` within this directory to register this application with pretix's plugin registry.

 5. Execute ``make`` within this directory to compile translations.